 5. Kermadec Trench

-Found in the Atlantic Ocean, this trench marks the deepest point in this ocean and sixth deepest point found on earth’s surface.
-Found at a depth of 8,800 m and a length of over 800 kilometer, this trench has been responsible for many tragic tsunami and earth quake activities of this region with the one with highest value on Richter scale being 8.1 in 1953.
-Efforts for complete mapping of this trench have been going on for a long time now
+Located between the Caribbean Sea and the Atlantic Ocean, the Puerto Rico trench marks the deepest point in this region and eighth deepest point found on earth’s surface.
+Lies at a depth of 8.64 km, spotted at Milwaukee Deep and measures a length of over 800 km, this trench has been responsible for many tragic tsunamis and earthquake activities in this region.
+Efforts for complete mapping of this trench have been undergoing on for a quite long time now.
+It was the French bathyscaphe Archimède who first attempted to explore the seafloor in 1964 and a robotic vehicle was sent to the trench in 2012 to study the characteristics of the trench.